joelmoniz/DepthNets/FaceWarper/README.md

 - libpng-dev

 ### Pre-built binaries
 Pre-built binaries for Windows are provided in the "/FaceWarperServer/binaries/Windows" folder.
+The binaries have been tested on Windows 10 (version 1803), but should work with previous versions of Windows.

 ### Build
 A CMake CMakeLists.txt is provided to build FaceWarperServer. <br />